 Sister Anne Schulz

-I am an administrator/CEO of Mother Teresa Catholic Elementary School.
+I recently retired as an administrator/CEO of Mother Teresa Catholic Elementary School.
 I started the school in 1998 with 20 students.
-Today we have 492 students.
+Today there are 492 students.
 Mother Teresa Catholic Elementary School (MTCES) is a private Catholic Elementary School in the West Chester and Liberty Township in Butler County, Ohio.
 MTCES is a K–8 elementary school.

-My job is working as a team with 45 faculty and staff to create an environment where respect is the motivating factor of the school.
+My job was to work as a team with 45 faculty and staff to create an environment where respect is the motivating factor of the school.
 The youngest kindergartner is as important as the oldest eighth grader.
 Child is as important as an adult.
 To truly live this is challenging but very rewarding.

-Sadly, I am the only Sister involved here at MTCES; there is no one too close to this area.
-However, I do feel the support from the Salem Heights Sisters, my Cluster and Sisters Mary Garke and Joan De Christopher.
+Sadly, I was the only Sister involved here at MTCES; there is no one too close to this area.
+However, I did feel the support from the Salem Heights Sisters, my Cluster and Sisters Mary Garke and Joan De Christopher.

-I think often of our mission/charism/spirituality and realize that in an indirect way I am carrying out our mission/charism/spirituality.
+I think often of our mission/charism/spirituality and realized that I, in an indirect way, carryied out our mission/charism/spirituality.
 I firmly believe that we need to continue to reach out to the upper middle class as they are the ones who are the go-getters and doers for those less fortunate.
 Everything today stresses being rich, owning bigger and bigger houses, cars, etc. Look at the commercials today and you realize that a Lincoln is something we should all strive for.
 The poor are lost.
 If we do not shape the conscience of the upper middle class the poor will be truly lost.